-Where Council is charging for the sale of goods or services not required by statue, Council's preference is to charge a market price, having regard to the powers conferred by section 12.
+Where Council is charging for the sale of goods or services not required by statute, its preference is to charge a market price, having regard to the powers conferred by section 12.
 This includes leases, rents and licenses for land and buildings.